 If the seed in the feeder is blowing out or getting wet, it may be too exposed for birds to be comfortable, too.
 Try moving the feeder to a calmer, more sheltered spot.

 If birds still don’t come, you may need more bird-friendly plants in your landscaping.
-You might ask advice from someone who has a successful feeder near you, or try our YardMap website for lots of ideas specific to your region.
+You might ask advice from someone who has a successful feeder near you, or look through our bird-friendly homes pages for lots of ideas specific to your region.